RaneemAlrashoud/SWE444-imdad/README.md

 <li> :two: Login+Logout for mosque manager and volunteer features --> Raneem </li>
 <li> :three: Post+cancel requests as a mosque manager features--> Rawan </li>
 <li>:four: View Posted requests as mosque manager and volunteer feature--> Deema </li>
+📌 Technical Features
+	<li>  5️⃣ As a developer, I would like to install Andriod Studio environment, so that I can develop Imdad application 	</li>
+ <li> 	 As a developer, I would like to install Andriod Studio environment, so that I can develop Imdad application 	</li>
+<li>  7️⃣  As a developer, I would like to install Flutter SDK (Software Development Kit), so that I can develop Imdad application 	</li>
+<li>  8️⃣ 	As a developer, I would like to install Firebase Database, so that I can develop Imdad application	 </li>
+<li> 9️⃣ 	As a developer, I would like to set up a GitHub account, so that I can control and manage Imdad application	</li>
+📌 knowledge Acquisition Feature

+	<li> As a Developer, I would like to learn dart language and its SDK Flutter, so that I can develop Imdad application.
+Must </li>
+<li> 	As a Developer, I would like to take Firebase database courses and how noSQL databases work, so that I can develop Imdad application 	</li>

  <br>

 <h1>:rocket: Sprint#2</h1>
-<li> As a mosque manager I would like to receive notification if the posted request is fulfilled so that I can manage the donated funds. </li>
+<li> 1️⃣ As a mosque manager I would like to receive notification if the posted request is fulfilled so that I can manage the donated funds. </li>
-<li>As a volunteer I would like to view all requests posted by the mosque so that I can participate in fulfilling the request.</li>
+<li> 2️⃣ As a volunteer I would like to view all requests posted by the mosque so that I can participate in fulfilling the request.</li>
-<li>As a volunteer I would like to participate in the group funds posted by mosque manger so that I can help my community.</li>
+<li> 3️⃣ As a volunteer I would like to participate in the group funds posted by mosque manger so that I can help my community.</li>
-<li>As a volunteer I would like to pay by credit card so that I can participate in fulfilling a request.</li>
+<li> 5️⃣ As a volunteer I would like to pay by credit card so that I can participate in fulfilling a request.</li>
-<li>As a mosque manger I would like to post request for item donation so that volunteers can donate.</li>
+<li> 6️⃣ As a mosque manger I would like to post request for item donation so that volunteers can donate.</li>
-<li>As a volunteer I would like to view my profile so that I can review its information.</li>
+<li> 7️⃣ As a volunteer I would like to view my profile so that I can review its information.</li>
-<li>As a Mosque manager, I would like to edit my posted requests, so that I can update the request's information</li>
+<li> 8️⃣ As a Mosque manager, I would like to edit my posted requests, so that I can update the request's information</li>
-<li>As a mosque manager I would like to view my profile so that I can review its information.</li>
+<li> 9️⃣ As a mosque manager I would like to view my profile so that I can review its information.</li>

 <h1>:rocket: Sprint#3</h1>